taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 #

 <p align="center">
-  <strong>A data engineering capstone project that builds a program for Colorado's OEDIT to allocate security system subsidies to businesses using historical crime, population, and income data trends from 1997-2020.</strong>
+  <strong>A data engineering capstone project that builds a program for Colorado's OEDIT (Office of Economic Development and International Trade) to allocate security system subsidies to businesses using historical crime, population, and income data trends from 1997-2020.</strong>
 </p>

 ### About

-My name is Taylor Ortiz and I enrolled in Zach Wilson's Dataexpert.io Data Engineering bootcamp as part of the January 2025 bootcamp.
+My name is Taylor Ortiz and I enrolled in Zach Wilson's Dataexpert.io Data Engineering bootcamp as part of the January 2025 cohort.
 Part of the requirements for achieving the highest certification in the bootcamp is to complete a capstone project that showcases the skills attained during the bootcamp and the general skills that I possess as a data engineer and data architect.
 The following capstone business case, KPIs, and use cases are fictional and made up by me for the sake of the exercise (although I think it has merit for an actual State of Colorado OEDIT program one day).
 The technology stack used was built entirely from scratch using publicly accessible data from [data.colorado.gov](https://data.colorado.gov) and [CDPHE Open Data](https://data-cdphe.opendata.arcgis.com/).
 Enjoy!

 ### Features

 * 9,048,771 rows of source data extracted
-* Grafana dashboards displaying 16 required KPIs and use cases
 * A 28 task DAG using Airflow data pipeline orchestration running in an Astronomer cloud environment
+* Grafana dashboards visualizing Colorado crime density and 16 required KPIs and use cases from the state
+* Grafana dashboard enabling a user experience for business entities to search for their company and discover their tier
 * Medallion architecture data design patterns
 * Comprehensive architecture diagram
 * Comprehensive data dictionary displaying all data sources and manipulations used